abstractinfrastructure/k8s-intro-tutorials/core/README.md

 $ kubectl create -f manifests/pod-example.yaml
 ```

-3) Use `kubectl` to describe the pod and note the available information.
+3) Use `kubectl` to describe the Pod and note the available information.
 ```
 $ kubectl describe pod pod-example
 ```

-4) Use `kubectl proxy` to verify the web server running in the deployed pod.
+4) Use `kubectl proxy` to verify the web server running in the deployed Pod.

 **Command**
 ```